shipmonk-rnd/phpstan-rules/README.md

 # ShipMonk PHPStan rules
-Various rules we found useful in ShipMonk.
+About **30 super-strict rules** we found useful in ShipMonk.
-You may find some of them opinionated, so we recommend picking only those fitting your needs.
+If you find some of them opinionated, you can easily disable them.

 ## Installation: